Best mountain bike saddles 2024: Top-rated MTB saddles and our buyer's guide

 There’s plenty of room to move around, and the deep wings are comfortable when clamping the saddle with your thighs.

-We noted the Silverado isn't particularly light and the pressure-relief channel isn’t particularly deep.
+We noted the Silverado isn't particularly light and the pressure-relief channel isn’t that deep.

 Ergon SM Enduro Men